Fertilizing the Vegetable Garden

 When an excess amount of nitrogen is applied to fruit crops such as tomatoes and squash, it is common to have all vines and no fruit.
 With corn, missing a nitrogen fertilizer application as the corn starts to tassel can result in poor ear production.
 When excessive amounts of nitrogen are applied to root crops such as turnip, carrot and parsnips, you may end up with many leaves and small roots.

-Prior to applying any fertilizer product, collect a soil sample so it can be sent to the soil testing lab at Colorado State University or another analytical lab for analysis.
+Prior to applying any fertilizer product, collect a soil sample and send to the soil testing lab at Colorado State University or another analytical lab for analysis.
 If you have already added compost, collect the soil sample after the compost has been thoroughly worked into the soil.
 It is recommended compost be added after you receive the test results.
 Soil tests can cost less than $25 and should not be neglected.
 Testing your soil on a three to four-year cycle is usually adequate.

 The soil test parameters will provide information on what type of compost should be added.
 For example, salt-affected soil may require the addition of low salt compost or organic matter such as peat moss.

-If using ammonium sulfate (~20-0-0), this will require two and one-half (2 1/2) pounds of this fertilizer per 1,000 square foot area of garden.
+If using ammonium sulfate (~20-0-0), apply two and one-half (2 1/2) pounds of this fertilizer per 1,000 square foot area of garden.
 If using blood meal (~15-1-1), use three and one-third (3 1/3) pounds of this product per 1,000 square foot area.
 Water the fertilized area to help move the fertilizer into the soil.
 Avoid applying dry fertilizer on foliage as burning can occur.

 Occasionally during the growing season, i.e. every four to six weeks, apply a nitrogen fertilizer such as ammonium sulfate (20-0-0) or bloodmeal (15-1-1) at the rate of no more than 1/10th pound of nitrogen per 100 linear feet of row.

-The amount of the fertilizer product needed can be calculated by dividing the pounds of N needed by the percent of N in the product.
+Calculate the amount of the fertilizer product needed by dividing the pounds of N needed by the percent of N in the product.

 For example, if you need one-half pound of nitrogen for a given area and are using bloodmeal (15-1-1), divide .5 (= one-half pound) by .15 (the percent of N in the product).
 This tells you 3.33 pounds of bloodmeal are needed to apply one-half pound of nitrogen.